Pros and Cons of Owning an Electric Car

 One of the biggest bonuses of buying a BEV over a gas-powered vehicle are the significantly lower maintenance costs.
 Electric motors have fewer moving parts than gas engines, making them simpler to maintain and likely to last longer.
 The motor’s regenerative braking functionality naturally helps to slow the car down when it’s not accelerating so the brake system in BEVs doesn’t suffer as much wear.
 Even traditional replacement parts and refillables such as oil, spark plugs, and filters — all of which are crucial elements to gas vehicles — are irrelevant to BEVs.
 Think about how many trips to the mechanic you could avoid and how much money you could save over time simply by driving electric!

-For more information on the cost to maintain an electric car, click here.
+Learn more about the cost to maintain an electric car here.

 BEVs also have cheaper fueling costs.
 Most utility providers offer residential electric rates that cost only a few cents per hour, with some even offering special lower EV rates, such as off-peak rates or time-of-use rates, to reduce fuel costs even further.
 The price of electricity is much more stable when compared to gas or diesel – experiencing virtually no major fluctuations over the last 20 years.
 If you are somebody who drives on a near-daily basis, the accumulated savings in fuel costs from making the switch to a BEV can make a huge impact on your household budget.